ClipperOffset

 PathsD sol = InflatePaths(paths, 10, JoinType::Round, EndType::Round);

-6. When offsetting closed paths (polygons), the orientation of the solution will match the orientation of paths prior to offsetting (unless applying ReverseSolution).
+6. When offsetting closed paths (polygons), the winding direction of paths in the solution will match that of the paths prior to offsetting.
+Because of this, polygons with hole regions should comply with NonZero filling.

 7. When offsetting open paths (polylines), the solutions will always have Positive orientation.